rahulk90/vae_sparse/optvaedatasets/README.md

 For each dataset below, follow the provided instructions to setup the datasets

 ### RCV2/20newsgroup
-* Provided by the authors of Miao et. al to facilitate comparison with them
+* Same as the ones used in Miao et. al

 ### Wikicorp
 * Based on the Wikipedia datadump of Huang et. al